KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 Cognito requires this when the app client has a client secret.

 > [!warning]
-> `SECRET_HASH` is not your raw client secret.
-It is a derived proof that lets Cognito verify that the caller knows the app client secret.
+> `SECRET_HASH` is a value that is used to prove the caller knows the app client secret.

 Helper script: